AngelasGH/IT120_HappyLife/README.md

     How does it work:
     Create superuser to login to the admin.
-    You should login to the admin
+    You should login to the admin before using the website.

+    Questing